1. Home

 The following documents must be attached along with your application:

-• Current or preliminary annual financial statement from the last fiscal year
+• Annual financial statement or preliminary financial statement of preceding fiscal year

 • Extract from the association or commercial register (incl. shareholder list)

-• Latest annual report relevant to the project (optional)
+• Latest annual report relevant to the grant project (optional)

 • Editorial code of conduct (optional)